-Keys Zone Function
+Your installer should Keys Zone Function

-1 and $$ 95
+note the functions that 1 and $$ 95

-3 and # 96
+are active in your 3 and # 96

-and # 99
+system. and # 99

 To use a paired key panic function, simply press both keys of the assigned pair at the same time.
 If your keypad has lettered keys for panic functions, press the designated key and hold down for at least 2 seconds to activate the panic function.
-Panic keys can also be activated by wireless devices such as the Ademco 5827.
-Ask your installer about this feature.